NeuSoftLab/LADP/README.md

 |    𝐷𝑝 = 7   |   8,322  | 66,448   |
 |    𝐷𝑝 = 14  |  17,857  | 93,825   |

+`data/<dataset>/log/day_<day>_activity_log.csv`

+Each data set represents the user's activity record of the day in a row.

+The record contains the user ID, the number of activities of each behavior and the user portrait.

 `data/<dataset>/feature/day_<day>_activity_feature.csv`

-Each data set represents the student's activity record of the day in a row.
+Each data set represents the user's activity record of the day in a row.

 The record contains the user ID, the normalized result after the statistics of the number of activities of each behavior and the user portrait.

 `data/<dataset>/info/user_info.csv`

-Statistics of each student's daily activities in a certain course.
+Statistics of each user's daily activities in a certain course.

 `data/<dataset>/info/user_time_info.csv`

-The specific day corresponding to each student in the statistical interval
+The specific day corresponding to each user in the statistical interval.

-# 3.2 Training
+# 4.2 Training
 We use MOOC as an example of a dataset.

-If you want to run the CFIN model to predict the user's activity for 23 days in 7 days
+If you want to run the MLADP model to predict the user's activity for 23 days in 7 days

-    python main.py --model_name 'CFIN' --DataSet 'KDD'  --day 7 --future_day 23
+    python main.py --model_name 'MLADP' --DataSet 'KDD'  --day 7 --future_day 23

 If you want to change the random seed of data partition

-    python main.py --model_name 'CFIN' --DataSet 'KDD'  --day 7 --future_day 23 --seed 2
+    python main.py --model_name 'MLADP' --DataSet 'KDD'  --day 7 --future_day 23 --seed 2

+The model_name can choose from MLADP, CFIN, CLSA, DPCNN, LR, LSCNN, MLP and RNN (e.g., M2MRNN).

+The hyperparameters of each model can be set by modifying the corresponding configuration file `<model_name>.json` under the `config` folder

-# 3.3 Visualization
+# 4.3 Visualization

-After our model is run, you can just run `DrawTool.py` to plot the user's predicted activity and real situation in the next N days.
+After our model is run, you can just run `python DrawTool.py` to plot the user's predicted activity and real situation in the next N days.

-# 4. Results
+# 5. Results
-# 4.1 Experiment Results
+# 5.2 Experiment Results
 Baseline model and Our model achieves the following results on Kwai, MOOC, Baidu.